jrladd/CIS241/assignments/documentation.md

 date:   2026-09-10
 show_date: false
 ---
-**Complete by: Thursday 29 Jan. at class time**
+**Complete by: Thursday 10 Sept. at class time**

 The goal of this assignment is to get you more familiar with finding, understanding, and documenting a data set.
 You'll find three datasets online and create documentation and metadata for one of them, using the guidelines below.
+This is stage one of the semester-long final project, but you don't need to know anything else about that project right now.

 ## Choosing Datasets